Freeze Frame (Godley & Creme album): Content

 No, we used dope.
 (Laughter.)
 Dope Strategies.
 There's only one card and you use it as a roach.
 The way we recorded the Brazilia track on Freeze Frame harked back to first year art college techniques.
 There was this great teacher who, in order to free up your mind, would say, 'OK, I want you to blindfold yourself, and you to tie your right arm behind your back, you stand on one leg...
 Now paint!'
 In other words, he would create obstacles for you to overcome as you did what you usually did.
 Painting whilst blindfolded frees you because you don't know what you are doing.
 What we did with Brazilia was, after we made a simple rhythm track, each of us - including Phil Manzanera - would come in independently and record something we wanted to hear.
 I would go in one evening to tape my vocal bits and pieces, then Lol, and then Phil, with none of us hearing what the others had done.
 Then we played it all back to see what happened: 'AAAARGHH!
 WHAAAAT?' [...]
 The take that's on the album is it.
 Obviously with things that almost worked we had to slide 'em left or right a bit or clean out of sight.
 It's an interesting process, the element of chance.

 Some tracks also used the Gizmo, a mechanical device invented by Godley, Creme, and John McConnell (professor of physics at the University of Manchester) to give a guitar a bowed effect like a violin.
 The device used keys which, when pressed, allowed rotating wheels to touch the guitar strings.

+Release

+The album was reissued in 2004 as Freeze Frame...
+Plus with four 1980 tracks that were originally only released on singles: "Silent Running" (the B-side of "An Englishman in New York"), non-album singles "Wide Boy" and "Submarine" and the latter's b-side "Marciano".